Perron's method for pathwise viscosity solutions: Abstract

 \section{Abstract}

-In this paper, Perron's method is used to construct viscosity solutions of fully nonlinear degenerate parabolic pathwise (stochastic) partial differential equations.
-This provides an alternative method for proving existence for such equations that relies solely on a comparison principle, rather than considering limits of solutions of equations driven by smooth approximating paths.
-The result covers the most general case of multiplicative noise, that is, equations driven by a multidimensional geometric rough path and Hamiltonians with nontrivial spatial dependence.
-Also included in this note is a list of examples of equations satisfying the comparison principle, so that, in particular, the results proved here imply that the Cauchy problem for these equations is well-posed.
+We use Perron's method to construct viscosity solutions of fully nonlinear degenerate parabolic pathwise (rough) partial differential equations.
+This provides an intrinsic method for proving the existence of solutions that relies only on a comparison principle, rather than considering equations driven by smooth approximating paths.
+The result covers the case of multidimensional geometric rough path noise, where the noise coefficients depend nontrivially on space and on the gradient of the solution.
+Also included in this note is a discussion of the comparison principle and a summary of the pathwise equations for which one has been proved.